Grant Writing 101

 - Before you submit your grant proposal, give it a listen.
 Choose the Read Aloud option in MS Word.
 Listening to your work provides another opportunity to polish your proposal.

 Plain Language may feel choppy if you write in a flowery, descriptive style.
 With practice, it will make you a better writer.
-Most people scan a document instead of reading it word for word.
-Using Plain Language helps make your proposal more readable and understandable.
+Most people skim a document instead of reading every word.
+Using Plain Language helps make your proposal easier to read and understand.

-You submitted the grant proposal and now the funder wants to visit your organization.
-Site visits are a critical step in obtaining grant funding.
-While a visit does not mean that you will be funded, it does show a funder’s interest in your program.
-A site visit allows the funder to see your programs in action and get a feel for whether you would be a good partner.
+You sent the grant proposal, and now the funder wants to visit your organization.
+Site visits are an important step in getting grant funding.
+While a visit does not guarantee funding, it shows the funder is interested in your program.
+A site visit lets the funder see your programs in action and decide if you would be a good partner.

 Tips for Successful Site Visits

-- Follow any instructions the funder has given for the site visit.
-Ask questions if you need clarification.
+- Follow any instructions the funder gave for the site visit.
+Ask questions if you need more information.

-- Do your homework on the backgrounds of the site visit panel.
-Frame your presentation to include their interests and potential questions.
+- Learn about the backgrounds of the site visit panel.
+Shape your presentation to include their interests and possible questions.

-- Have the right people in the room.
-Include your executive leader, program-level personnel, and someone from your finance department.
-Ensure that all staff present have read the full proposal.
+- Include your executive leader, program staff, and finance.
+Ensure all staff present have read the full proposal.

-- Do not assume that all panelists have read your proposal in its entirety.
-Be prepared to hit the highlights.
-Provide a combination of data and stories to appeal to a variety of interests.
-If possible, invite a program participant to share their story by video or in-person.
+- Do not assume all panelists have read your proposal fully.
+Be prepared to highlight key points.
+Provide a mix of data and stories to appeal to different interests.
+If possible, invite a program participant to share their story by video or in person.

 - Expect questions about your budget.
-If the grant award will not cover 100% of your program costs, share how you will cover the gap.
-How will you change your budget if you are not funded the full amount of your request?
+If the grant will not cover all program costs, explain how you will cover the gap.
+Be ready to explain how you calculated any per-unit costs.

 - Plan and practice your presentation for timing, thoroughness, and potential questions.